unfoldingWord-dev/translationStudio-Info/docs/Possession.rst

 Examples from the Bible
 -----------------------

+In the Bible passages below, the possessive phrase is in italics and is separated from the rest of the sentence by a pair of asterisks.

 **Ownership** - In the example below, the son owned the money.

   … the younger son … wasted * *his money* * with wildly extravagant living.
 (Luke 15:13)